 - Applicant must agree to create only one version of the documentary.
-(A re-edited version of the LPB funded program cannot be re-packaged for another network).
+(A re-edited version of the LPB funded program cannot be re-packaged for another television/broadcast network).

 - Applicant must be prepared to submit a 5-minute video sample of the current work, if selected for the final phase of review.

 - Applicant must meet all other mandatory terms and conditions outlined in the LPB production agreement.